RobuRishabh/TMDb-API-Coding-Ninjas/README.md

     ```bash
     git clone https://github.com/yourusername/TMDb-API-CodingNinjas.git
     ```
-2. Set up your TMDb API key in the scripts where needed ad start coding...
+2. Set up your TMDb API key in the scripts where needed and start coding...